Methods of Contractor Selection

 (4) maintaining statistical records.

-For purposes of statistical reporting, the University will return to a program of self-certification by businesses as to their status as SBE, DBE, WBE, or DVBE.
-The University Business Information Form (UAA 101) should be used to obtain such self-certification of status as well as to prequalify contractors.
+For purposes of statistical reporting, the University will require businesses to certify their status as SBE, DBE, WBE, or DVBE.
+The Confirmation of Certification form shall be used to obtain this information for all Contractors, Subcontractors, Designers, and Consultants.

 1.5.3 Statistical Records